alphagov/verify-matching-service-adapter/verify-matching-service-test-tool/README.md

 The tool offers scenarios for two JSON schemas:

-* legacy matching dataset - you will use this if your service does not support European identities and you have not enabled this functionality in your version of the Matching Service Adapter (MSA)
+* **legacy matching dataset**: you will use this if your service does not support European identities and you have not enabled this functionality in your version of the Matching Service Adapter (MSA)
-* universal matching dataset - you will use this if your service supports European identities and you have enabled this functionality in your version of the MSA
+* **universal matching dataset**: you will use this if your service supports European identities and you have enabled this functionality in your version of the MSA.
+The universal matching dataset supports assertions from both GOV.UK Verify identity providers (IdP) and identities from other European countries.

 If your local matching service supports the universal matching dataset, set `usesUniversalDataset` to true.